Oij13/Tank-Game/README.md

 Game States:

 Intro Screen:
-- Show Title
+- Show Instructions
-- 2 choices of maps to battle on
+- Start Button
 - Quit Button

 GamePlay:
-- Show map chosen by user
+- Show map chosen predetermined
-- Give each user 3 hit points
+- Give each user a score of 0
-- Start game after 3 seconds
+- Every hit to the other player increases the other's score by one
+- First to 10 points wins

 GameOver:
 - Declares winner